-Open-source, decentralized applications can transform ECD administrative systems and change how ECD services use and own information, making it possible to build an ecosystem of services to fit the needs of every child.
+Open-source, decentralized applications can transform ECD administrative and funding systems, changing how ECD services use and own information, making it possible to build an ecosystem of services to fit the needs of every child.

 Early Childhood Development services are provided by individuals, non-profit organisations, governments and businesses with enormous variety in size, form and quality.
 Managing and monitoring this diverse and disparate sector requires effective and efficient administration systems that are able to track services and children at scale.